Pushtogithub23/Tracking-Physical-Activities-with-MediaPipe-and-OpenCV/8. Tracking Steps for multiple persons/README.md

 ### YOLO Object Detection

-The YOLOv8 model is used to detect and track objects in the video, specifically focusing on detecting `person` class instances.
+The YOLOv8 model detects and tracks objects in the video, specifically focusing on detecting `person` class instances.
 The bounding box for each person is used as the region of interest (ROI) for pose detection.

 ### Pose Estimation